Wowo51/MyndSprout/SqlCoderHelp.md

 ## What is ACE-Lite and How Does it Learn?

 ACE-Lite is the engine behind MyndSprout's continuous improvement.
-It's an **Adaptive Code Evolution** framework that allows the AI to develop, refine, and apply SQL coding knowledge autonomously.

 Here’s a breakdown for coders to understand the `SqlCoder`'s self-improving nature: